retgits/flogo-components/activity/dynamodbinsert/README.md

 # DynamoDB Insert

-This activity provides your Flogo app the ability to insert a record in an Amazon DynamoDB
+Insert an object into Amazon DynamoDB

 ## Installation